 There are certain circumstances under which we may disclose your personal information to third parties.
 These are as follows:

-• We store your information on our Box Office System, Patronbase.
-They have access to your data, but do not use it and you can find their security policy here (add link).
+• We store your information on our Box Office System, Tessitura.
+They have access to your data, but do not use it, they just store if for our use.

-• We work with Audience Agency and Purple Seven analytics companies, both of which access our database and amalgamate audience data to produce reports we use to understand a report on our performance.
+• We work with Audience Agency analytic company, who access our database and amalgamate audience data to produce reports we use to understand a report on our performance.

 • We provide postcode information on audiences to companies whose performance you have attended, but independent of any other contact information.
 We may also provide full contact information, but only if you give explicit consent before doing so.

 • Please note that as we for part of the University, we may share your details with other departments if you are attending an event at Gulbenkian run by them.
 We may also process your information with other University data sets (eg Sport Centre membership, student lists, staff lists and fundraising lists) to understand more about your wider involvement with the University.

 If you use your credit or debit card to purchase from us or to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).

 We store your personal information for at least 5 years, to allow us to connect any future purchases on the system back to your one single record.
 This helps us to provide good future service to you, and for us to better understand the preferences and booking patterns of our audiences.